simple-machines/anaml/examples/terraform/aws-deployment/README.md

 ## Post deploy setup
 ### Spark cluster set up
 Anaml requires an Apache [Spark](https://spark.apache.org/) cluster to run jobs and previews.
+Follow the below steps to use an Anaml managed Spark cluster on Kubernetes.

 #### Step one: Sign in to Anaml
 Once Anaml is deployed you need to sign in to the Anaml Web UI.